mahm0ud-hamed/EmbeddedLinux/Java/java-notes/README.md

 - applet has a life cycle which is some call back functions

--> callback method is a methods that caaled automatically without any developer
+- callback method is a methods that called  automatically without any developer call

--> never make calling for call back function by yourself it will generate unknow behaviour
+- never make calling for call back function by yourself it will generate unknow behaviour

--> how developer affect -> it to understand functions and add his code
+- how developer affect -> it to understand functions and add his code

-calling an constructor of applet object using dedefalult constructor applet manager who called applet constructor
+- calling an constructor of applet object using dedefalult constructor

-init() method is run one time only
+- applet manager who called applet constructor

-start() method can clled many times the first time after init
+- init() method is run one time only

-paint() method is resobonsible for ui and may callad many many many times
+- start() method can clled many times the first time after init

-stop() release reousrces temprorarly and it may wwhem user minimize browser
+- paint() method is resobonsible for ui and may callad many many many times

-        if user return browser agin start() called agin
+- stop() release reousrces temprorarly and it may wwhem user minimize browser if user return browser agin start() called agin

-destroy() if user close browser stop called and then destroy called this will release resources parmenant
+- destroy() if user close browser stop called and then destroy called this will release resources parmenant

--> any class in java.lang is included by default any calss outside java.lang it must by explicit importing calss
+- any class in java.lang is included by default any calss outside java.lang it must by explicit importing calss